 - In a large mixing bowl, beat the eggs and sugar on medium speed until thick and fluffy about 5 minutes.

 - Stop the mixer and add the oil, sour cream, almond extract and lemon zest.
 Mix on low speed for 1 minute to combine.

-- Add the dry ingredients a third at a time whisking on low speed just until combined.
+- Add the dry ingredients a third at a time folding in by hand just until combined.
 Do not over mix the batter.

 - Place the prepared cherries in a bowl and toss with the 2 tablespoons of flour.

 - Pour 2/3 of the batter into the prepared pan and arrange 1/2 of the cherries on the batter.
 Pour the remaining batter on the cherries and smooth the top.

 - Arrange the remaining 1/3 of the cherries on top of the batter.
 Transfer the cake to the oven and bake for 45 to 50 minutes until a wooden pick inserted in the center comes out clean.

 - Remove from the oven and set on a wire rack to cool.